mpsitech/wznm-WhizniumSBE/README.md

 The Whiznium Service Builder's Edition, finally as Open Source Software project.

-WhizniumSBE (SBE = Service Builder’s Edition) is a tool for the model-based development of modern, multi-threaded, connected C++ application software, with focus on single board computers.
+WhizniumSBE is a tool for the model-based development of modern, multi-threaded, connected C++ application software, with focus on single board computers.

 ## How it works